Should you buy a TCL TV on Black Friday? Our verdict on TCL, Roku TVs and more

 • HDMI: eARC

-TCL’s 5-Series is a major step up over the 4-Series without too much of a major price bump.
+TCL’s 5-Series is a major step up over the 4-Series without too much of a price bump.
 These TVs come in four different sizes, and they all manage to pack in QLED displays – that should mean a substantial increase in image quality over the traditional LED displays of the 3-Series and 4-Series TCL TVs.

-What’s more, though, is that a 5-Series starts off at $400 for the 50-inch and $430 for the 55-inch, while the 65-inch will run you $550 and the 75-inch goes for $1500.
-In terms of pricing, TCL’s QLEDs are quite competitive, beating out other budget brands even without sales.
+The 5-Series starts off at $400 for the 50-inch and $430 for the 55-inch, while the 65-inch will run you $550 and the 75-inch goes for $1500.
+Very competitive.

 Should you buy a TCL C64K Series?